koto/exceed-mitm/README.md

 -------
 EoD connection handshaking relies on three TCP connections.
 First connection authenticates the user in Cluster Manager (this is SSL encrypted).
 Second connection (also SSL encrypted) provides the client with session id - 20 bytes alphanumeric identificator.
 Third TCP connection is with EoD Proxy.
 This connection is by default unencrypted as mentioned in Exceed Connection Server Administrator’s Guide (v13.8) - http://connectivity.opentext.com/hostedmedia/Documentation/EoD_8/Manuals/ExceedConnectionServer.pdf, page 64 (About SSL features):

-  The option to enable SSL encryption for proxy connections is not enabled by default.
-If you want to secure all session communications (not just server log in), see “Configuring Cluster Settings” on page 18.
+>  The option to enable SSL encryption for proxy
+>  connections is not enabled by default.
+If you want to secure all
+>  session communications (not just server log in), see “Configuring
+>  Cluster Settings” on page 18.

-However, even if the connection switches to SSL negotiation, session identifier is sent in plaintext before the SSL handshake begins.
+However, even if the connection switches to SSL negotiation, session identifier is sent in cleartext before the SSL handshake begins.
 Therefore it is possible to read the authenticated session identifier even without decrypting SSL traffic.

 Example: Beginning of the proxy server traffic: